giuzis/desafio-tunts/README.md

 #### Google will ask access to your account, please allow it.
 #### 4) Verify the sheet to see if the deleted cells were populated
 	if yes: great! you made it.
-	else: contact me so we find out what went wrong :)
+	else: contact me so we can find out what went wrong :)